Canines at the Folsom City Zoo Sanctuary

-Isabella and Fern, Mojo and Mindy
+Isabella, Mojo and Mindy

-In May 2001, the Folsom City Zoo Sanctuary received 4 beautiful red foxes (two since passed) from a licensed animal dealer who raises animals for the entertainment industry.
+In May 2001, the Folsom City Zoo Sanctuary received 4 beautiful red foxes (three since passed) from a licensed animal dealer who raises animals for the entertainment industry.
 The problem was that they were born without a movie set on which to star.
 Even if there had been a production that needed foxes, they would have been unwanted once the film was finished, as are hundreds of animals that are used as disposable actors.
 Here at the zoo, they have the choice if and when to give a "performance."
 There are several different color phases of the red fox: red, silver and cross.
 All red foxes have a white-tipped tail.
 Isabella is an example of the cross phase with red fur and a cross of darker gray fur down her back and legs.
 The red fox can have red, gray or silver-colored fur in the wild or many color variations if they are bred on a fur farm.
 Fox language consists of a variety of calls, from shrill shrieks to barks.
 Mojo and Mindy came in 2011, from wildlife care facilities, unable to be released back into the wild.

 Living double lives ...
 Wolf Hybrid - [canis lupus x canis lupus familiaria]

 A wolf hybrid is a cross between a wolf and a dog.
 They are beautiful, stong, independent and inquisitive.